-The Virtual Mouse agent is used for handling hand-gesture, which stimulates the mouse events and shortcut command to operations the activate on playing courseware.
+The Virtual Mouse agent is used for handling hand-gesture, which stimulates the mouse events and shortcut command to activate operations on the playing courseware.
 It's also a vision-based agent.
 There are two video cameras specialized for virtual mouse event recognition.
 Through detecting and analyzing 3D movements of hand, gestures can be recognized.
-The virtual mouse agent then dispatches the event recognized mouse or shortcut command to the agent society.
+The virtual mouse agent then dispatches the recognized mouse event or shortcut command to the agent society.